Infinite (De)coding, or “His wit’s as thick as a Tewkesbury mustard.”

 The idea that achievement doesn’t automatically confer interior worth is, to them, still, at this age, an abstraction, rather like the prospect of their own death — ‘Caius Is Mortal’ and so on.
 Deep down, they all still view the competitive carrot as the grail (p.
 693).

-Though I know “Caius is Mortal” is from Leo Tolstoy’s novella The Death of Ivan Ilyich, I learned from Waugh’s videos that Gaius Claudius Nero, a Roman emperor who wrote and performed in plays, is code for Oxford, who wrote and performed in plays:
+Though I know “Caius is Mortal” is from Leo Tolstoy’s novella The Death of Ivan Ilyich, I learned from Waugh’s videos that Gaius Claudius Nero, a Roman emperor who wrote and performed in plays, is code for Oxford, who a noble wrote and performed in plays:

 O heart, lose not thy nature; let not ever